 Analyze Data & Feedback

 The final step of the process is to collect and analyze data.
-Gathering and interpreting data from existing traffic gives you the opportunity to discover new traffic opportunities.
+Learning to gather and interpret data from existing traffic lets you discover new opportunities to generate content that can bring you additional traffic.

-You should have already installed an analytics tool like Google Analytics on your website.
-Make sure you can also understand the data.
+Hopefully, by now you have already installed an analytics program (e.g. Google Analytics) on your site.
+Make sure you also learn how to interpret the data.

 In summary:

-- Add plugins, list-building strategies, and other methods if necessary to help build authority and credibility, and also to improve engagement with users,
+- Add plugins, list-building strategies, and other solutions if needed to help build authority and credibility, and also to increase engagement with users,

 - Promote any new solutions, products or services using your existing channels and strategies to generate additional streams of traffic,